avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 5. In 2007 NDS was invited by the Chinese government TV system to protect the 2008 Beijing Olympics TV feed.
 I "almost" won the contract.
 The Chinese government did not want Microsoft to be involved in the bidding because nearly 100% of servers and client PCs had stolen operating system licenses which could easily be revealed when Microsoft installed the protection software.
 At time the Olympic TV feed was owned by Microsoft company MSNBC.
 Eventually Microsoft agreed not to sue China for the stolen operating system licenses, and they offered the protection package for free so they won the contract.

-6. The Israeli cable TV operators had their feed stolen by Israeli expats in the US, and more massively in the Palestinian areas.
+6. The Israeli satellite TV operators had their feed stolen by Israeli expats in the US, and more massively in the Palestinian areas.
 I showed how to it was possible to easily technically stop these thefts.
 For reasons that are still not clear to me, the operators showed no interest in stopping the thefts.

 7. My first job at NDS was as a contractor.
 I built a tester and simulator for the NDS satellite software.
 I designed a DSL (domain specific language) in [TCL](https://en.wikipedia.org/wiki/Tcl) to do this task.
 After my analysis of their software, I concluded that there were critical flaws in the design.
 I was quite knowledgeable in VAX/VMS O/S internals.
 The junior VP in charge of the project refused to believe that a mere QA guy could have such knowledge, so I built a graduated test program that blew his (virtual) satellite out of the sky.
 Afterwards my software was installed on every developer's desktop.
 Before checking in software into their version control system, it became standard operating procedure to run a 10 minute test prior to check-in.